KenjiLoo/score_app/README.md

 ## Bonus Task: Open-ended 🌈
+Bonus Task: Open-ended!
+If you have specific strengths in certain areas, feel free to demonstrate it.
+We are a company that incorporates games, data, and web3.
+There of opportunities to expand upon your work!

+Solution 💡
+1. Beautified the front end to display the scores nicely
+2. Added a 'Get Scores (JSON)' button to view the scores in the JSON format using the `get_score` API
+3. Added an 'Admin' button to allow easy access to the admin page.

 PS[^1]
 [^1]: It was initially intended to be a voting app.
 However, this result's app is simpler to build and answers the requirements in a way that is simple and clear.